Like many others I was a kid collector who rediscovered the hobby in 2016.

 Who AM I and why do This?

 Will anyone appreciate the time and money I’ve spent doing this?
 Probably not.
 I don’t have expectations of that.
-Hopefully at least a few people will leave the site feeling they’ve learned something and that is enough (well that and clicking the like button on the way out).
+Hopefully a few people will leave the site feeling they’ve learned something and that is enough (well that and clicking the like button on the way out).

 I don’t collect coins as an investment.
 Coins are a store of value.
 I enjoy history books and have spent much on them over the years.
 Those books would go for $.50 each in a garage sale.
 Hopefully my coin collection is worth something near what I paid for it and the joy it brings me—well, that is free.